geokkjer/Home-lab/README.md

 Modular NixOS flake configuration for multi-machine home lab infrastructure.
 Features declarative system configuration, centralized user management, and scalable service deployment across development workstations and server infrastructure.

 # Vibe DevSecOpsing with claude-sonnet 4 and github-copilot
-A project about handeling pets.
+A project about handling pets.
 If you want to handle sheep, look elsewhere :-)

 ## Quick Start